10th Planet Fullerton Review — Two Weeks Wasn’t Enough

-But for someone like me who has never lived close enough to a 10th Planet affiliate, these two weeks was an eye-opening window into the realm of things possible in no-gi Jiu-Jitsu.
+I heard of 10th Planet Jiu-Jitsu a long time ago.
+Americans who do BJJ would know 10th Planet well.
+But for someone like me who has never lived close enough to a 10th Planet affiliate, my time at 10th Planet in Orange County was an eye-opening window into the realm of things possible in no-gi Jiu-Jitsu.

-I was in Orange County for two weeks for family reasons.
-After two weeks of training in boxing / Muay Thai at Echo Park Boxing, I moved closer to a Jiu Jitsu gym, and went back to working on ground game.
+I visit Orange County periodically (usually every year) for family reasons.
+After two weeks of training in boxing / Muay Thai at Echo Park Boxing, I moved closer to a Jiu-Jitsu gym, and went back to working on ground game.

 Here are my latest posts on combat sports gym reviews from around the world, vocabulary for training in other languages, and other resources.
 If you’d like to have me visit and see your gym, please contact me — I love visiting new places and making new friends through combat sports.